KaiYan289/RLpapersnote/README.md

 Offline version of DemoDICE.

+## Wasserstein

+Wasserstein distance, compared to f-divergences such as KL, is a much "weaker" distance, which means intuitively, it will be more smooth and have better property in many cases, such as those where two distributions have no intersection.

+People either consider primal form, where we need to find a better joint probability, or dual form, where we need to find a best f(x) that discriminates x drawn from two samplers.
+The dual form is easier because it provides a paradigm of iteratively updating reward and actor.

+* *PRIMAL WASSERSTEIN IMITATION LEARNING* (ICLR 21')

+This paper proposes a "greedy matching" surrogate for Wasserstein distance, which aims to decouple Wasserstein distance from functions of current policy (?).
+It is also the only work in this field which works on the primal form.

+* *Wasserstein Adversarial Imitation Learning*

+Iteratively updating reward in dual form and actor.

+* *State Alignment-based Imitation Learning* (ICLR 20')

+Wasserstein + local VAE / inverse dynamic model for alignment.

+* *Cross-Domain Imitation Learning via Optimal Transport* (ICLR 22')

+Aiming to solve embodiment difference.

+* *Wasserstein Distance guided Adversarial Imitation Learning with Reward Shape Exploration* (DDCLS 20')

 # Application

 RL is currently not very popular in deployment of production (as of 2020/2021), as the sample efficiency are low and it may have no significant